iogf/mnem/README.md

     It is a message.
     ' -m

+The above command will assume days=current, years=current, minutes=current.
+So, the message above will be displayed every month in the same time of the day that the command was issued.

 **Display a note monthly on a specific day**

     mnem -a 'Testing' -m -d 1

+The above command tells mnem to display the note every month for the current year in the first day of the month.

 **Display a note daily at a specific time**